 Utilizing Online Mapping Resources

-One of the most effective ways to explore the state of Georgia map with counties and cities is to utilize online mapping resources such as Google Maps, ESRI's ArcGIS Online, and the Georgia Department of Transportation's (GDOT) interactive maps.
+One of the most effective ways to explore the state of Georgia map with counties and cities is to apply online mapping resources such as Google Maps, ESRI's ArcGIS Online, and the Georgia Department of Transportation's (GDOT) interactive maps.
 These platforms offer a wealth of information, including detailed street maps, satellite imagery, and data layers that provide insights into demographics, land use, and transportation.

 Understanding Data Layers